-Her visor was tented so black that the light behind it was no longer visible—the tent reflecting her mood—as she prowled the hot sand beneath her peds following the coldness until she heard the sounds of clashing metal, snarling curses, and a familiar taunting voice that had her racing forward over the ridge of a sand hill to find something that faulted her on the ridge.
+Her visor was tinted so black that the light behind it was no longer visible - the tint reflecting her mood - as she prowled the hot sand beneath her peds, following the coldness until she heard the sounds of clashing metal, snarling curses, and a familiar taunting voice that had her racing forward over the ridge of a sand hill to find something that made her halt on the ridge.

 There was a flash of crimson red beside death black armor and a snarled hiss before two powerful titans collided and every sense inside Jynx came alive.

 It was mesmerizing.

 In a whirl of sharp swords and claws, the massive mechs crashed again and again - the red one on the defensive the whole time, as the mech she now was absolutely positive was that glitch Fallback slashed, and tore, and ripped into him.
 He had no sword, no dagger, and the blaster that lay broken on the ground by their peds was of no use.
 And it didn't really seem to be needed by the black demon.

 Fallback had been good before - better than she was back then - but never that good.

 He drew energon and slashed off armor along with wires in every strike with those thick glittering orange claws, but the movements were all jerky and uncalculated.
 He wasn't looking for weaknesses.
 He wasn't fighting to win.